hyperledger/fabric-test/tools/networktest/README.md

     Or, you may use the default directory, ./connectionprofile/ and replace the sample files there.
     The fully automated tests assume a specific network topology to be defined in the connection profile, and the network should be running already.
-    The topology **MUST** include:
+    The topology **MUST** include the following items.
+(Note the predefined testcases use names matching the default channel, orgs, peers, chaincode version, etc, as specified here.
+If your network used names other than the default names, then you must remember to use the corresponding options of runPTE.sh, such as --org, to provide the names from your connection profile to use in the test.)

     * one channel; you can specify the channel name or use the default channel name: defaultchannel
     * two organizations in the channel; you can specify the org names or use the default org names: org1 and org2
-    * a minimum of 1 peer in each org that has joined the channel, and its name must contain string `peer`
+    * a minimum of 1 peer in each org that has joined the channel
     * network must use TLS enabled